Biden at 80: A 'respecter of fate' mulls 2nd White House bid

 When Obama misidentified the city he was in, the flub was attributed to a long day by a nation-trotting barnstormer, Jamieson said.
 When McCain did that, it was his age.

 The Obama campaign exploited the age gap in what Jamieson said were underhanded ways.
-She noticed and, with her technical team, confirmed that in at least two ads, recordings of McCain had been slowed down to make him sound mentally feeble.
+She noticed and, with her technical team, confirmed that in at least two ads, "Out of Touch" and "Seven," video of McCain had been slowed down.
+She concluded that was an effort to prime voters' concerns about McCain's age.

 But the sharpest cracks about age came from McCain himself.

-Note: This story was first published on Nov.
-20, 2022.
-It was updated on Nov.
-22, 2022, to make clear that the 2008 Obama campaign was found to have slowed video, not sound, of Republican presidential opponent John McCain.